B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 In the last few weeks, he’d seen her try on and discard a slew of them.

-Jessica inquired, emerging from behind the curtain in the dark red gown Sherrie insisted she tries on.
+Jessica emerged from behind the curtain in the dark red gown Sherrie insisted she try on.

 The caterpillar turned into a beautiful butterfly.

-The landfill is the worst option for the environment because it represents a waste of resources and may turn into a future environmental liability.
+The landfill may turn into a future environmental liability.

-When you’re finished with them, turn the lights off, the television, and the computer.
+When you’re finished, turn off the lights, the television, and the computer.

 I couldn’t find the light switch to turn them on.

-There is every reason to turn up the pressure several notches after four years of plodding along.
+There is every reason to turn up the pressure several notches.